Skip to main content

 Supersaturation is when a solution contains more dissolved solute than it can normally hold at a given temperature.

-• Which of the following statements is true about the solubility of N2 (g) in CH3OH (l)?
+• What is the solubility characteristic of N2 (g) in CH3OH (l)?

 N2 is only slightly soluble in CH3OH due to its nonpolar nature.